TABLE OF CONTENTS

 As you now know, how old you have to be to buy a gun varies from state to state.
 In addition, there are still loopholes and laws in place that allow minors to purchase firearms from an unlicensed seller.
 While the legal age to buy a gun from a licensed dealer is clear, there is much work left to be done to regulate age requirements for unlicensed dealers.

 Now that you know more about the legal age to buy a gun and how laws vary by state, look into your state’s legislation.
+It is also helpful to secure gun-friendly credit card processing to ensure you’re complying with the proper regulations.
 This will help you make the best decisions for your business and community.
 The most important step you can take is to educate yourself.
-You never want to find yourself in a tough legal situation for simply not doing your due diligence.
+You never want to find your business in a tough legal situation for simply not doing your due diligence.